-As you know I have 4C hair and it’s extremely difficult for me to find products which give me moisture and also help to retain that moisture.
-I’ve heard about all the good properties of aloe vera but never actually tried it for myself.
+As you know, I have 4C hair and it’s extremely difficult for me to find products which give me hydration and retain moisture.
+I’ve heard all about the benefits of aloe vera but never actually tried it for myself.
 As the last straw (since majority of my products have been running out) I decided to source some aloe leaves.
 Next step was to venture onto Youtube university to learn how to apply it to my hair.
-After watching various videos from different individuals I came up with 3 uses that may benefit me.
-I only decided to go with two and still used my trusted coco creme deep conditioner.
+After watching various videos from different individuals I came up with three uses that may help me out.
+For this wash day process I went with a pre-poo treatment.

-So, I’ve heard about pre-pooing for awhile but never actually tried it until my last wash day where I used warm honey mixed with olive oil.
+So, I’ve heard about pre-pooing for a while but never actually tried it until my last wash day where I used warm honey mixed with olive oil.
 Pre-pooing is a method done before you wash your hair using oils and conditioner.
 It is used as a means of adding moisture to the hair as well as protecting it from the harshness of shampooing .
 It’s literally a PRE SHAMPOO TREATMENT.
-Therefore, a pre-poo treatment on your hair for any time between twenty minutes and overnight.
+Therefore, a pre-poo treatment can be left in your hair for any time between twenty minutes to overnight.

-For my Aloe Vera Pre-Poo treatment I simply mixed the gel extracted from the plant with olive oil and applied it to my hair.
+For my Aloe Vera Pre-Poo Treatment I simply blended the gel extracted from the plant with olive oil and coconut oil then applied it to my hair.
 I massaged it into my scalp, applied it to the ends and twisted my hair.
 I covered my hair with a cap then left it on for an hour or so while I got some other tasks done.

 The recipe to deep condition is basically the same as the pre-poo but you can add additional oils of your choice.
 After shampooing and conditioning, simply treat it as your usual deep conditioner.